 These are the key tasks as currently defined.
 It is expected that this job description will be regularly reviewed and may be amended from time to time, and by mutual agreement, to meet changing circumstances.

-Post: Assistant CoachesS
+Post: Assistant Coaches

 The successful candidate will demonstrate that they can meet the following specifications: